 - quickness to anger,

-- frequent complaints of physical symptoms, such as headaches and stomachaches,
+- frequent physical complaints, like headaches and stomachaches,

 - more risk-taking behaviors and/or showing less concern for their own safety.